selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

 - All methods that expect more than 1 input, will have to be called with `R.methodName(input1)(input2)` or `R.methodName(input1, input2)(input3)`.
 This is to make TypeScript definitions easier to maintain.

-- Optimize many methods to better work in TypeScript context with `R.pipe/R.compose`.
-The focus was passing objects through the `pipe/compose` chain.
+- Optimize many methods to better work in TypeScript context with `R.pipe`.
+The focus was passing objects through the `R.pipe` chain.

-- Add `R.piped` method from `Rambdax` since it works better with TypeScript than `R.pipe` and `R.compose`.
-It supports up to 20 function inputs.
+- Add `R.pipe` supports up to 20 functions, i.e. chain can be 20 functions long.

 - `R.chain` is renamed to `R.flatMap`
 - `R.comparator` is renamed to `R.sortingFn`

 - Remove following methods:

+-- compose
+-- pickBy
+-- pickAll
 -- gte, lte, lt, gt
 -- always
 -- ifElse